 What Kids Need: Decision-Making Skills

 I remember clearly my younger sister and me standing at a lunch counter when we were on a family vacation trying to decide what to order for lunch and unable to determine.
 I realized then that we both lacked decision-making skills in part because we had not learned assertiveness skills.
-The two go together nicely and can be pair to complement each other.
+The two go together nicely and complement each other.
 As parents, when we take time to sit with our kids and help them with decision-making skills, we are helping them to develop respect through their feelings and opinions.

 Yours for Better Parenting,